- Undergraduate Students

 Campus and Crime Map

-- The university guarantees to make an offer of university-approved accommodation to all new unaccompanied full-time undergraduates, provided they meet eligibility criteria; please refer to the university website for details.
+- The university guarantees an offer of university-approved accommodation to all full-time undergraduate students studying at Manchester Metropolitan University for the first time, provided they meet eligibility criteria; please refer to the university website for details.

-- A wide selection of accommodation is available either in Manchester Metropolitan University halls or through accredited private providers; most is within a short walk of the main academic and student buildings.
+- A wide selection of accommodation is available either in Manchester Metropolitan University halls or through accredited private providers registered with Manchester Student Homes, a free university-run housing service for students.
+Most accommodation is within a short walk of the main academic and student buildings.

-- Accommodation is provided in 11 halls of residence, with seven university-owned or leased halls, and four in partnership with nominated halls; over 60% of rooms are en-suite.
+- University halls accommodation comprises 11 halls of residence; seven are university-owned or leased halls, and four are partnership halls.
+Over 60% of rooms are en-suite.

 - There are a number of accessible rooms for students with mobility difficulties, in addition to rooms specially adapted for students with sensory impairments.